 Volunteer Opportunities Are Extremely Limited

-Volunteers without prior disaster relief experience are generally not selected for overseas assignments.
+Volunteers without prior disaster relief experience are not generally selected for overseas assignments.
 Candidates with the greatest likelihood of being chosen have fluency in the language of the disaster-affected area, prior relief experience, and expertise in technical fields such as medicine, communications, logistics, water/sanitation and engineering.
 In many cases, professionals who meet these requirements are available in-country, not far from disaster affected areas.
 Most agencies will require candidates to have at least ten years of relief experience, as well as several years of experience working overseas.
 It is not unusual for a hiring agency to request that volunteers make a commitment to spend at least three months working in a particular area.

-Though kindhearted and well-intended, offers of another body to drive trucks, set up tents and feed children are rarely accepted.
+Though kindhearted and well-intended, offers to drive trucks, set up tents and feed children are rarely accepted.
 Relief agencies that hire volunteers are responsible for volunteers’ well-being, including food, shelter, health and security.
 Resources are strained during a disaster, and a person without technical skills and experience can be more of a burden than an asset to a relief effort.

-Those who lack necessary training can participate most constructively by volunteering vicariously – through raising funds and fostering community awareness of organizations that support trained personnel on the ground.
+Those who lack necessary training can participate most constructively by volunteering vicariously – by raising funds and fostering community awareness of organizations that support trained personnel on the ground.
 No donation is too small and every dollar contributes to saving lives and reducing human suffering in the most economical, efficient and appropriate ways.